 Pac boots are designed to keep your feet warm in the harshest weather conditions but are ungainly for walking and snowshoeing because they are heavy, they run up well above the ankle, and they have very poor ankle support.
 In general, pac boots are best used for less vigorous winter activities like snowmobiling, hunting, or ice fishing.

 Why can’t I use my regular hiking boots for winter hiking?

 It really comes down to waterproofing and insulation.
 Most insulated winter hiking boots are guaranteed waterproof out of the box.
 Many have lowers made with rubber or waterproof synthetics so you can tramp through puddles and wet snow without worrying about the fabric absorbing water.
-If you do get moisture in your boots because it comes over the tops or your feet and calves perspire heavily, insulated winter boots will still keep them warm.
+If you do get moisture in your boots because it comes over the tops of your feet and calves perspire heavily, insulated winter boots will still keep them warm.
 The same can’t be said about regular leather or synthetic hiking boots, even when treated with waterproofing creams and sprays.
-If your regular hiking boots absorb water in winter, they can easily freeze, and lead to discomfort, frost nip, or frostbite in extreme cases, on long winter hikes.
+If your regular hiking boots absorb water in winter, they can easily freeze, and lead to discomfort, frostnip, or frostbite in extreme cases, on long winter hikes.